t-yng/auto-generate-ts-barrel/README.md

 # auto-generate-ts-barrel

-This is sample repository to generate typescript barrel automatically.
+This is sample repository to generate TypeScript barrel automatically.

 # Usage